- 2 Bedrooms

 - Maintenance (get a phone number)

-In addition to the standard rate, travelers have to pay local taxes when renting "Dog-friendly condo with shared pool and hot tub features easy beach access!", in addition to any other fees which might be required depending on their situation, including an animal charge, early check-in or later check-out fee, or a pool heat fee for private swimming pool usage during the autumn or spring months.
+In addition to the normal price, visitors will need to pay local taxes when renting "Dog-friendly condo with shared pool and hot tub features easy beach access!", along with any other additional fees which might be required depending on their situation, including a pet charge, early check-in or late check-out fee, or a pool heating fee for private swimming pool usage during the autumn or spring months.

 During your Stay